Any to Full: Prompting Depth Anything for Depth Completion in One Stage: Implementation Details of Any2Full

 \subsection{Normalization of Sparse Depth}

-To enable scale-consistent supervision, all input and predicted depths are converted into the \textit{relative depth domain} adopted by MDE models, which corresponds to the disparity space in Depth Anything~v2.
-Given the sparse metric depth $\mathbf{D}_s$, we first convert it to disparity and then normalize it to further remove global scale and shift differences, following:
+To enable scale-consistent supervision, all input and predicted depths are converted into the \textit{relative depths} adopted by MDE models, which corresponds to the disparity space in Depth Anything~v2.
+Given the sparse metric depth $\mathbf{D}_s$, we first convert its valid pixels to the disparity (inverse depth) domain:

+where $d_i$ denotes the disparity value at pixel $i$.
+We then normalize these values to remove global scale and shift: